AaltoSciComp/scicomp-docs/triton/apps/index.rst

 anything, but in the future should help us be more transparent about what we are able to support):

-* A: Full support and documentation, should always work
+* A: Full support and good documentation, installed for everyone, installation should always work.
 * B: We install and provide best-effort documentation, but may be out of date.
+We only update the install and documentation on-demand.
 * C: Basic info, no guarantees

 If you know some application which is missing from this list but is